ChitraRajasekaran/ComicAIVerse/README.md

     - React project with routes and boilerplate pages

 - Create server:
-    - Express project with routing, with placeholder 200 responses
+    - Express project with routing, with placeholder 20 responses

-- Create migrations

-- Gather 15 sample Users generating images using prompts

-- Create seeds with sample data

 - Deploy client and server projects so all commits will be reflected in production